Modular Invariant of Quantum Tori: Introduction

-In Manin's {\it Alterstraum} \cite{Ma} a framework is proposed for an explicit class field theory of real quadratic fields, in which it is suggested that certain quantum tori should play a role analogous to that of elliptic curves with Complex Multiplication \cite{Se}.
-For this reason, this proposal is sometimes known as the ``Real Multiplication (RM) programme'': an approach to the Stark conjectures~\cite{St} in the case of real quadratic fields which uses notions of noncommutative geometry.
+In 2004, Yu.\ Manin \cite{Ma} proposed an approach to the Stark conjectures \cite{St} in which quantum tori play a role analogous to that of elliptic curves with CM.
+Manin's {\it Alterstraum} is sometimes known as the \guillemotleft Real Multiplication\guillemotright\ programme (RM): an approach to the Stark conjectures in the case of real quadratic fields which uses notions of noncommutative geometry.